 Read Full Review: Coleman Camping Sportster Backpacking 1 Burner

 And this is a game changer because not only do you not have to worry about finding the proper isobutane canisters with compatible threads, but you can also easily prep for your next camping trip when you’re at the gas station filling up your car.
 Other nice features include an hour and 45 minute burn time when this stove is set to high — versus six hours when set to low.
 You’ll also like that you can boil a quart of water in just four minutes.
 While this is the slowest boil time in our guide, four minutes is still fairly commendable.
+And with a 3-year warranty, this is one of the best camp stoves on the market today.
 Another quality stove system to consider is the Snow Peak LiteMax Stove, which is an ultralight canister stove that only weighs 1.9 oz.
 You’ll also want to bring the best water purification tablets for camping with you.